96jhasuraj/LearnAI/README.md

 ***
 Current Week Plan :
 * PyTorch Pocket Reference
-* DL for coders part 2 -> 3 videos
+* DL for coders part 2 start
+* lets pick one paper & implement it as practice for pytorch
 ***
 Week 1-3 : going through the "deeplearning for coders" part1 + pytorch official tutorials
 * DL for coders part1